UK Stocks-Factors to watch on Sept 18

-LONDON, Sept 18 (Reuters) - Britain’s FTSE 100 futures contract edged up 0.1 percent on Thursday, with European shares expected to be buoyed by the U.S. Federal Reserve’s pledge to keep ultra-low interest rates for a “considerable time”.
+LONDON, Sept 18 (Reuters) - Britain’s FTSE 100 index is seen opening up by 15 points, or 0.2 percent higher on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.2 percent, or 11.34 points, at 6,780.90 points on Wednesday.